 Click on the Host Pair data tab.
 We see that 38 different sites are associated with the site antivirus.safetynote.xyz.
 Most of the domains appear to be typo-squatted.
 According to Wikipedia, typosquatting, also called URL hijacking, is a form of cybersquatting, and possibly brand infringement which relies on mistakes such as typographical errors made by the user users when inputting a website into a web browser.
 Should a user accidentally mistype a website address, like united.com but typed united.om this may be led to any URL including malicious website owned by a cybersquatter or threat actor.

 By looking at the direction and cause of the host names we see that these domains are mostly going to antivirus.safetynote.xyz.
-They are considered children of the parent domain antivirus.safteynote.xyz.
+These host pairs are considered children of the parent domain antivirus.safteynote.xyz.

 What must happen to make a typosquatted domain illegal?
 The typosquatted domain needs to be using the logos or brand from the real website to be illegal.
 This is called domain infringement.
 Then when the same site also has a login section, it could also be considered a phishing site.